vasu8480/Full_stack_simpilearn/tava.md

 				-Fashion Wear: Audio cassette tapes can be used to make fashion accessories, such as bracelets, necklaces, and earrings.

 				-Tape art: Audio cassette tapes can be used to create unique and visually interesting pieces of art, such as sculpture, collages, and mixed media pieces.

+				-Audio cassette tapes can be used to make a musical instrument.

+				-Audio cassette tapes can be used to make a pin.

+				-Audio cassette tapes can be used to make a lampshade

+				-Audio cassette tapes can be used to make bookmarks.

+				-